Get

 If you are wondering if tuna is one of the foods that a dog with pancreatitis can eat, read on, as the answer may be more complicated than you think.
 In general, the best practice is probably to avoid feeding tuna to dogs with pancreatitis.

 Pancreatitis is the medical term for inflammation in the pancreas.
-This inflammation can arise from various different causes, including dietary indiscretion or poor diet choices, infections, or primary GI conditions.
+This inflammation can arise from various causes, including dietary indiscretions, poor diet choices, infections, or primary GI conditions.
 Regardless, once inflammation occurs in the pancreas, a host of potential complications can arise, as the pancreas is responsible for so many different physiological functions within the body.

-The pancreas also has roles in regulating blood sugar levels, through the production of insulin.
-If inflammation is severe enough, it can also become difficult for the body to effectively control blood sugar levels, and this may lead to higher than ideal blood sugar levels (known as hyperglycemia).
+The pancreas also has a roles in regulating blood sugar levels, through the production of insulin.
+If inflammation is severe enough, it can also become difficult for the body to effectively control blood sugar levels, and this may lead to higher than-ideal blood sugar levels (known as hyperglycemia).

-Inflamation can either be long standing (chronic), or of short term duration (acute).
-Different approaches to treatment may be needed for each type, though some overlap may certainly occur.
+Inflammation can either be long-standing (chronic), or of short-term duration (acute).
+Different treatment approaches may be needed for each type, though some overlap may certainly occur.

 sick dog examine by vet